marionettejs/backbone.marionette/docs/marionette.collectionview.md

 Similar to `childView` and `childViewOptions`, there is an `emptyViewOptions` property that will be passed to the `emptyView` constructor.
 It can be provided as an object literal or as a function.

+If `emptyViewOptions` aren't provided the CollectionView will default to passing the `childViewOptions` to the `emptyView`.

 ```js
 EmptyView = Backbone.Marionette.ItemView({
   initialize: function(options){